 Cannabis is the most commonly used illicit drug in the United States.
 In 2016, there was an estimated 24 million current cannabis users (https://www.drugabuse.gov/publications/research-reports/marijuana/what-scope-marijuana-use-in-united-states.)
 With increasing legalization across multiple states (https://en.wikipedia.org/wiki/Legality_of_cannabis_by_U.S._jurisdiction) and reduced perceptions of harm, cannabis use is expected to steadily increase.
 In tandem, the potency of cannabis use has been steadily increasing over the years and studies have demonstrated the detrimental effects of cannabis on physical and psychological health thus contributing to significant public health concerns.
 This pilot study collected self-report, behavioral, and electroencephalogram (EEG)/Event Related Potential (ERP) data from 20 individuals with cannabis use disorders and 20 healthy controls to examine differences in the neural and behavioral correlates of attentional bias and cue reactivity to cannabis cues to inform our understanding of the biobehavioral mechanisms underlying cannabis use disorder.
 Results revealed that, compared to healthy controls, individuals with cannabis use disorders had poorer selective attention, impaired inhibitory control, and early attentional bias to cannabis cues.
 These findings enhance our understanding of the time course of cannabis cue processing and can inform the development of novel interventions for cannabis use disorders.
-The primary outcome paper from this project was published in the journal of Psychology of Addictive Behaviors (https://psycnet.apa.org/record/2018-64902-001).
-Collaborators included colleague Robert D. Melara, Ph.D., Professor and Chair, Department of Psychology, City College of New York and doctoral students Alina Shevorykin and Naomi Dambreville (PI: Ruglass; This study was funded by the Office of Ethnic Minority Affairs at the American Psychological Association and the City College City Seeds Fund).
+The primary outcome paper from this project was published in the journal of Psychology of Addictive Behaviors.
+Collaborators included colleague Robert D. Melara, Ph.D., Professor and Chair, Department of Psychology, City College of New York; Alina Shevorykin, Ph.D., Pace University; and Naomi Dambreville, Ph.D., The City College of New York and The Graduate Center, CUNY.
+(This study was funded by the Office of Ethnic Minority Affairs at the American Psychological Association and the City College City Seeds Fund, PI: Ruglass).

 Examining Differences in Attentional Bias to Smoking-related Cues among African American and White cigarette smokers (co-PI: Ruglass).

 Smoking cigarettes remains a leading cause of preventable death worldwide (www.cdc.gov/tobacco).
 In 2016, 37.8 million adults were current cigarette smokers.
 There has been a gradual decrease in cigarette use among the general US population due to aggressive tobacco control efforts, however, the benefits of these efforts are not distributed equally, and there are remarkable tobacco-related cancer health disparities (https://www.cdc.gov/tobacco/disparities/index.htm).
 Black cigarette smokers maintain a disproportionate disease burden from smoking (i.e., they are more likely to experience and die from various cigarette smoking-related cancers) despite similar smoking prevalence rates and the initiation of smoking later in life.
 Black smokers also have a more difficult time quitting cigarette smoking than Whites despite greater desire to quit.
 The aim of this study was to examine differences between Black and White cigarette smokers in the behavioral and neural correlates of attentional bias – a cognitive mechanism presumed to underlie tobacco use disorders and that may contribute to greater difficulty quitting.
 This pilot study collected self-report, behavioral, and EEG/ERP data from 20 Black and 11 White Cigarette Smokers.
 Preliminary results suggest White and Black smokers respond differently to smoking-related cues during early sensory processing.
-Collaborators included Robert D. Melara, Ph.D., Professor and Chair, Department of Psychology, City College of New York; James Root, Ph.D., Neuropsychologist, Memorial Sloan Kettering Cancer Center; Christine Sheffer, Associate Professor, Roswell Cancer Institute; and doctoral students Alina Shevorykin and Naomi Dambreville.
+Collaborators included Robert D. Melara, Ph.D., Professor and Chair, Department of Psychology, City College of New York; James Root, Ph.D., Neuropsychologist, Memorial Sloan Kettering Cancer Center; Christine Sheffer, Professor, Roswell Comprehensive Cancer Center; Alina Shevorykin, Ph.D., Pace University; and Naomi Dambreville, Ph.D., The City College of New York and The Graduate Center, CUNY.
 This study will be replicated with a larger sample size.

 (co-PI: Ruglass; This pilot study was supported by grants from the National Cancer Institute (1P20CA192993 and P20CA192991). and 5P20CA192991